Want to understand every 2020 fiasco? You need to revisit Fyre Fest

 The whole debacle was a huge embarrassing failure for the Democratic National Committee, enabling Donald Trump to score easy points by pointing out his opposition’s ramshackle operation.

 Why did it happen?
 As CNN put it: “The entire reporting process for gathering and tallying precinct voting results appears to have been mired in widespread technical and operational breakdowns.”
-From faulty apps to a lack of a backup plan, the Iowa primary demonstrated a woeful bungling of logistics.
+From faulty apps to a lack of backup plans, the Iowa primary demonstrated a woeful bungling of logistics.

 Sloppy execution was also one of the defining traits of Fyre Fest, embodied by those hurricane rescue tents in lieu of luxury villas, shoddy transportation arrangements, and of course, that infamous cheese sandwich.
 Not to mention the fact that every single band booked for Fyre pulled out, some of them citing the threadbare nature of the whole setup.